-The main reason I recommend people create their own life list is that in addition to the crazy experiences actually included on their list, the process of checking experiences off actually puts them in experiences they never even considering doing.
+The main reason I recommend that people create their own life lists is that in addition to experiencing the fun things that they put on their lists, the process of completing their list will inevitably cause them to have experiences that they never could have planned.
 Starring in a commercial is a prime example of this happening to me.
 This experience was never on my life list and it wasn’t something I set out to do.
 It just happened.

 I was in Argentina and running late for my filming downtown.
 I arrived about 15 minutes late (on-time by Argentine standards) walked up some oddly steep stairs and entered the studio.
 I was greeted by a wall of green screen and big industry lights.
 I was clearly over my head.

 I’d like to say I was asked to be in the commercial because of my fantastic calves or outstanding smile but unfortunately for me, the truth is less flattering.
 They needed a native English speaker and the person who was originally scheduled to act had to drop out at the last second.
 I was the only other native english speaker they knew :-)

 Choosa.net is a startup based out of Buenos Aires that auctions design projects and awards them to the best designers (as chosen by the person looking for the design).
 This crowdsourcing option has proved quite effective for logo, web and stationary design in the United States and Choosa is uniquely positioned to take advantage of this while offering it’s services at the discounted prices of the latin american market.
 It is high quality work at a low price.